jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 ```
 The first line holds the number of point charges.
 While the charges are written starting from the second line, with format x, y, z, charge.

-Note that in all computations of the AutoMR program, this situation is explicitly considered.
+Note that in all computations of the `automr` program, this situation is explicitly considered.
 This utility will be automatically called if needed.
 The only situation when you need this utility is merely using utilities fch2com, fch2inp, fch2iporb, fch2psi or bas_fch2py (and of course, with background charges).

 ## 4.5.2 bas_fch2py
 Generate a PySCF .py file from a Gaussian .fch file.
 The Cartesian coordinates and basis set data are written in the .py file.
-Note: AutoMR does not use any built-in basis sets of PySCF, but always generates the basis set data from .fch file.
+Note: `automr` does not use any built-in basis sets of PySCF, but always generates the basis set data from .fch file.
 This procedure ensures an (almost) exactly identical setting of basis set in Gaussian and PySCF.

 This utility is in fact a wrapper of two utilities 'fch2inp' and 'bas_gms2py'.
 So if you only want to compile this utility, you have to compile 'fch2inp' and 'bas_gms2py' additionally.